jschuemann/nBio_docs/Processes/Chemistry.rst

 The order of these modules must be consistent with the occurrence of the physical and chemical processes.
 Then, the module for the physical process must be followed by the module for the chemical process.
-By default, the pre-chemical and chemical stages are actived, but not explicit step-by-step transport is performed.
-This is useful only for the scoring of the G-value (the yield chemical of species per 100 eV of energy deposit) as a function of the time.
+By default, the pre-chemical and chemical stages are activated, but not explicit step-by-step transport is performed.
+This is useful only for the scoring of the G-value (the yield of chemical species per 100 eV of energy deposit) as a function of time.
 A scorer that retrieves this quantity is the ``GValue`` scorer.
 The example ``GvalueG4DNADefault.txt`` shows a complete implementation of this scorer.

 Explicit transport of chemical species
 ---------------------------------------------
-The explicit step-by-step transport of chemical species can be activated by using a set of parameters associated to a chemistry name (in an analog way to the physics list ``Ph/ListName``).
+The explicit step-by-step transport of chemical species can be activated by using a set of parameters associated to a chemistry name (analogous to the physics list ``Ph/ListName``).
 Different sets of parameters can be associated to different chemistry names, and only those assigned to the chemistry name called by the following parameter will be used (e.g.
 ``TOPASChemistry``::